Airport disruptions abound as senators chase deal to end Homeland Security budget standoff

 Political standoff, long airport lines

-Over the weekend Trump injected his demand for the voting bill as a condition for ending the funding standoff.
-Some GOP senators have pitched the idea of tackling it in the months ahead.

-“It’s not a perfect deal but I think it works,” said Sen. Lindsey Graham, R-S.C., who said after meeting with Trump late Monday that he thinks the president is on board.
+“It’s not a perfect deal but I think it works,” said Sen. Lindsey Graham, R-S.C., who met with Trump and thinks the president is on board.
 “If you’re waiting in line four hours in Atlanta, this madness needs to come to an end."

 The White House on Tuesday stressed that conversations were ongoing.
 But it also said an agreement to split off immigration enforcement funding, while addressing Trump’s elections bill separately, “seems to be acceptable.”

-Sen. Chris Coons, D-Del., who was not part of the group Monday at the White House, said his understanding was that there was a “sense of urgency” coming from the talks as the airport disruptions worsen.
+Sen. Chris Coons, D-Del., said his understanding was that there was a “sense of urgency” coming from the talks as the airport disruptions worsen.

 Changes at Homeland Security

-Note: This story was first published on March 24, 2026.
-It was updated on March 25, 2026 to correct the spelling of the surname of the acting TSA administrator.
-It is McNeill, not McNeil.